 AI Receptionist Call Recording Options

 Call recording is one of the most requested features for AI receptionist users.
 Business owners want to review how their AI handles calls, train it to improve, and keep records for dispute resolution.
-But recording options vary significantly between platforms, and compliance requirements add complexity depending on your industry and location.
+Recording options and retention periods vary between platforms, and compliance requirements add a layer of complexity depending on your industry and where your callers live.

 Which Trillet product is right for you?

-Small businesses: Trillet AI Receptionist - 24/7 call answering with recording and transcription starting at $29/month
+- Small businesses: Trillet AI Receptionist - 24/7 call answering with recording and transcription starting at $49/month

 What Call Recording Options Do AI Receptionists Offer?